srinipandiyan/Capstone-Urban-Pulse/README.md

    - Photo View: Users can view photos of their favorite cities.

 ## API Integration
 Urban Pulse relies on [Teleport's API](https://developers.teleport.org/api/) to fetch urban area metrics.
+NOTE: Presently, Urban Pulse is looking for a new API as the previous API is no longer available!

 ## Additional Notes
 Future enhancements could include integrating local news articles using a news API for selected cities in the comparison report.
 A stretch goal is to implement a city recommendation algorithm based on user preferences using content-based filtering.